Chart Color Schemes

 St James has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified nine projects that could impact the area, with key ones being Sam Kerr Football Centre and Queens Park Regional Open Space, Elizabeth Baillie Park Redevelopment Project, Curtin University Net Zero Precinct Digital Twin, and Heartwood Bentley - Bentley Redevelopment Project.
-The following list details those likely to be most relevant.
+Local infrastructure changes significantly impact an area's performance.
+AreaSearch identified nine projects potentially affecting this region.
+Notable ones are Sam Kerr Football Centre and Queens Park Regional Open Space, Elizabeth Baillie Park Redevelopment Project, Curtin University Net Zero Precinct Digital Twin, and Heartwood Bentley - Bentley Redevelopment Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.